Archive for July, 2008

 USB Duplicator is 20 Target Time Saver

-We’ve heard of a USB port replicator which is a fancy word for dock station, but now we have USB Duplicator from Nexcopy.
-The USB duplicator is the largest PC based copier on the market which quickly and easily copies data to flash drives.
+We’ve heard of a USB port replicator which is a fancy word for dock station, but now we have a USB Duplicator from Nexcopy.
+The USB duplicator is the largest PC-based copier on the market which quickly and easily copies data to flash drives.
 The average user wouldn’t need this, but this product would be a great fit for many corporations today.
-Since USB flash memory is such a popular medium for data distribution the USB duplicator seems like a good investment that would save an IT guy a bunch of time.
+Since USB flash memory is such a popular medium for data distribution, the USB duplicator seems like a good investment that would save an IT team a significant amount of time.

 The Nexcopy USB Duplicator has several different functions like file copy, which copies files and folders from a PC onto the flash drive with the same file structure.
 Another feature is USB device copy.
-This is a low-level USB duplicator with a bit-for-bit copy function.
-The USB200PC also comes with a Copy Job function so you can set a string of activity…like Format, Copy, Verify and Volume Name.
-It appears the USB duplicator uses Windows .NET frameworks for it’s multi-threading technology.
-This means your 20 devices will copy a little slower than a 1-to-1 copy, but the end result yields 20 USB drives, not 1.
-Big time saver by anyone’s standards.
-The Nexcopy duplicator has a list price of $1,299 which makes it the most economical solution for the number of targets it provides; 20.
-Continue Reading
+This is a low-level duplicator with a bit-for-bit copy function.
+The USB200PC also comes with a Copy Job function so you can set a string of activity such as Format, Copy, Verify, and Volume Name.

 SD Memory Cards Should Use Specific Formatting Software